 We host two large volunteer community events each year, Days of Caring and Day of Action.
-We also have community volunteers sit on our funding panels to review grant applications and make funding recommendations.
+We also have community volunteers sit on our program evaluation panels to review grant applications and make funding recommendations.

 Days of Caring

 United Way of Henderson County’s signature community-wide volunteer event is traditionally held in May.
 These two sequential days of volunteer opportunities appeal to a wide array of businesses, nonprofits and community volunteers.